top of page

 Nocturne

-INFORMATION ABOUT THE 2024 MILE HIGH CHAPTER STUDENT EVALUATIONS
+INFORMATION ABOUT THE 2025 MILE HIGH CHAPTER STUDENT EVALUATIONS

-There will be two evaluations – The first will be held on March 2nd from 1:00 - 5:00 pm
+There will be two evaluations – The first will be held on March 22nd from 2:00 - 4:00 pm

-and the second will be held on April 6th from 1:00 - 5:00 pm.
+and the second will be held on April 26th from 11:00 am - 1:00 pm.

 The first evaluation will be held in a completely virtual setting (as previous years)

-1. For the evaluation, participants should prepare 3 to 5 minutes worth of music.
+1. For the evaluations, participants should prepare 3 to 5 minutes worth of music.
 This can either be one piece, several shorter pieces, several orchestral excerpts, or an excerpt of a piece that is longer than 5 minutes.
 (See below in the FAQ for more information) If you are new to student evaluations, you can ask your harp teacher for help in selecting your music and if you have further questions, please reach out to the Mile High Chapter.

 • Additionally, please attach a pdf file of each song that the student is performing and be sure to put (Name) Student Evaluation Recording 1 in the subject line of the email.
 (If you do not own a scanner there are several apps that convert a picture taken with your cell phone to a pdf file.)